vilya/ply-parsing-perf/README.md

 Results - windows
 -----------------

-* **These results are invalid.
-I've discovered a bug in the benchmark code which meant that parsing failures were not being reported.
-I'll update them as soon as possible.**
 * Times are in milliseconds and are for parsing all files in the collection.
 * The machine used for these timings was a late-2015 Windows 10 laptop with an SSD and 16 GB of RAM.
 * Prewarming is **on** for all of these runs.